Mjz86/C_colon/mcc.md

   context-type-coro-return (* resume_function ) ( frame* ptr, context-type-coro-input) context-type;// fastdyncaller , and  dyncontract  by default

- intptr_t  program_switch_counter;// positive indexes show normal control flow, negative indexes show the same suspension's catching/cancelation control flow,  0 shows that the function and all of its variables will be destroyed on next suspension ( final suspend) .
+ intptr_t  program_switch_counter;// positive indexes show normal control flow, negative indexes show the same suspension's catching/cancelation control flow,  0 shows that the function and all of its variables will be destroyed on next resume ( final suspend) .

  // if the function's last destination ( the counter being set to zero) throws by exception, the resume pointer will be reassigned to soly point to the frame deallocation destructor,  the frame wouldn't be destroyed,  but rather,  the exception would  be caught in the catch and stored on the stack  then the frame will finally be destroyed by calling the resume pointer again.